GiorgioNatili/windmaniacs/wp-content/plugins/qtranslate-meta/readme.txt

 2. The Multilingual META summary page, showing missing translations in certain languages.

 == Changelog ==

+= 1.0.2 =
+* Only load meta tags when displaying a single post or page.
+If you don't like this behaviour, comment out line 163 of `qtranslate-meta.php`.

 = 1.0.1 =
 * Fixed a bug when saving empty options.